Riccardo Sogliano

-Riccardo Sogliano (born 4 March 1942 in Alessandria) is a retired Italian professional footballer who played as a midfielder.
+Riccardo Sogliano (born 4 March 1942) is an Italian former professional footballer who played as a midfielder.

 Playing career

-Sogliano played for 7 seasons (144 games, 6 goals) in the Italian Serie A for Varese F.C. and A.C.
+Sogliano played for seven seasons (144 games, 6 goals) in the Italian Serie A for Varese and A.C.
 Milan.

 After retirement

 From 2004 to 2008, Sogliano was the owner of A.S.
 Varese 1910.
 In 2015, he was charged with tax fraud.

 Personal life

-Riccardo's son Sean Sogliano played in Serie A for several seasons.
+Sogliano was born in Alessandria.
+His son Sean Sogliano played in Serie A for several seasons.